openedx/edx-platform/openedx/features/offline_content/docs/001-mobile-offline-content-support.rst

 Generating zip archive with xBlock data for HTML and CAPA problems When content is published in CMS and offline generation is enabled for the course or entire platform using waffle flags, the content generation task should be started for supported blocks.
 Every time block content republished ZIP archive with offline content should be regenerated.
-The xBlock should be rendered the same way it’s rendered for a student using /xblock/{locator.id} endpoint in LMS.
+Supported XBlock class should implement `offline_view` method that will be used to generate the content.
 HTML should be processed, all related assets files, images and scripts should be included in the generated ZIP archive with offline content
 The Generation process should work with local media storage as well as s3.
 If error retrieving block happened, the generation task will be scheduled for retry 2 more times, with progressive delay.